Bio2Byte/biohackathon-eu-2025-group-22/paper/paper.md

 # Introduction or Background

 From Monday, the 3rd November 2025 to Friday, the 7th November 2025 the group number 22 conducted technical tasks to improve the visualisation components developed by Scop3P[TM] project.
 Both Scop3P and ScoP3PTM have been developed by CompOmics in Ghent, Belgium.

+Scop3P is a comprehensive database of human phosphosites within their full context.
+Scop3P integrates sequences (UniProtKB/Swiss-Prot), structures (PDB), and uniformly reprocessed phosphoproteomics data (PRIDE) to annotate all known human phosphosites.
+It is available at [https://iomics.ugent.be/scop3p](https://iomics.ugent.be/scop3p).
+Scop3P is being extended to Scop3PTM which will provide a unique and powerful resource to understand the impact of PTM-sites on human protein structure-function relationship.
+From 36 projects, 60.2 million processed spectra and one modification type, the new system will provide 539 projects, ~1 billion processed spectra and more than 117 artefacts for modifications.

-CompOmics collaborates with another Belgian lab in Brussels, the Bio2Byte lab led by Prof. Wim Vranken.
+CompOmics closely collaborates with another Belgian lab based in Brussels, the Bio2Byte lab led by Prof. Wim Vranken.
 For the Bio Hackathon edition 2025 in Berlin, Germany, both labs joined forces to co-led the group 22:

 - Pathmanaban Ramasamy (CompOmics), joined in person who coordinate the tasks, provides data and orientation.
-- Natalia Tichshenko (CompOmics), joined in person who contributes in the Linear track
+- Natalia Tichshenko (CompOmics), joined in person who contributes in the Linear track.
-- Adrián Díaz (Bio2Byte), joined in person who contributes in the 3D/Structural track
+- Adrián Díaz (Bio2Byte), joined in person who contributes in the 3D/Structural track.

 This five-day project is divided in three so-called visual tracks: linear representations, graph representations and 3D/Structural visualisations.
 On Monday during the kick-off meeting, the group introduced the audience to the goals and required skills.

 By Tuesday, the team included these collaborators:

-- Mahfouz Shehu, joined in person who contributes in the Graph track
+- Mahfouz Shehu, joined in person who contributes in the Graph track.
-- Yusuf Shehu, joined remotely from Nigeria who contributes in the Graph track
+- Yusuf Shehu, joined remotely from Nigeria who contributes in the Graph track.
-- Elyse Cheng, joined remotely from the United Kingdom who contributes in the 3D/Structural track
+- Elyse Cheng, joined remotely from the United Kingdom who contributes in the 3D/Structural track.

 Besides the technical tasks, the social interactions contributed to extend the knowledge of visual components.